-For all computers designed after mid–2007, the communication line between the main processor and the auxiliary processor responsible for sensor data acquirement was not designed by Apple for continuous data transfer.
+For all Macs designed after mid–2007, the communication line between the main processor and the auxiliary processor responsible for sensor data acquirement was not designed by Apple for continuous data transfer.
 Transferring sensor readings is a costly operation, and consequently, it can put considerable load on the operating system.
 In order to avoid that recording sensor data may significantly reduce your computer’s performance, System Monitor is not designed to refresh sensor readings in time intervals shorter than 5 seconds.

 The box Menu Bar controls in which form sensor values should be displayed.
 System Monitor offers a variety of icons and functions that you can combine in any order.
 The following elements can be used:

 The preferred unit to display temperature readings can be selected with the item General Settings.